Loading Events

 Speakers:

-Sara Leblond, CHE/LCS – Directrice en développement organisationnel, Hôpital Montfort
+Sara Leblond, CHE/LCS – Directrice en développement organisationnel et bureau de projets, Hôpital Montfort

 Danielle Levac – Directrice en acquisition de talent, Hôpital Montfort